In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 More Billing Model:

-- Unlimited data where you need to pay a monthly basis based on your usage,
+• Unlimited data where you need to pay every month based on your usage,

-- Metered data where again you need to pay on a monthly basis here the Outbound data transfer is charged per GB and can vary for different regions.
+• Metered data where, again, you need to pay monthly.
+The Outbound data transfer is charged per GB and can vary for different regions.

-- Premium add-on where you will get a lot of extra features like you will get Increased route limits from 4,000 routes to 10,000 routes, You will get connectivity globally except the national clouds.
+• Premium add-on where you will get a lot of extra features like Increased route limits from 4,000 routes to 10,000 routes.
+You will get connectivity globally except for the national clouds.

-As we discussed above, the Azure network VPN provides many advantages with lots of excellent features to work from different regions across the globe.
+As we discussed above, the Azure network VPN provides many advantages with many excellent features to work from different regions across the globe.

 FAQS: